 Home of the Rutgers-Eagleton Poll, the Eagleton Center for Public Interest Polling (ECPIP) was established in 1971 and is the oldest and one of the most respected university-based statewide polling operations in the United States.
 Now in its 52nd year and with the publication of over 200 polls, ECPIP's mission is to provide scientifically sound, nonpartisan information about public opinion.
 To read more about ECPIP and view all of our press releases, published research and data archive, please visit our website: eagletonpoll.rutgers.edu.
-You can also visit our Facebook and X (formerly Twitter).
+You can also visit our eagletonpoll.rutgers.edu.
+You can also visit our eagletonpoll.rutgers.edu.